sjmisina/Solar-Panel-Potential-Energy/README.md

 ### Explanation of model choice, including limitations and benefits:

 In this project we are looking to use various weather features to predict the voltage output of solar panel arrays.
 Because of this we knew we would want some kind of regression model.
-We have a group of weather features but we are not certain which ones will be significant so we knew unsupervised machine learning would be the route we would take.
-The combination of regression and unsupervised learning made us decide that a neural network was the best fit for our analysis.
+We have a group of weather features but we are not certain which ones will be significant so we knew supervised machine learning would be the route we would take.
+The combination of regression and supervised learning made us decide that a neural network was the best fit for our analysis.
 Using a neural net means our model will be able to handle noise in the training data well and may provide a higher degree of accuracy than standard linear regression if we are able to build the model properly.
 A limitation of neural nets is that the path to optimizing the model is unclear and is mostly dependent on trial and error.
 This is the main limitation of neural nets.
 Although they are able to approximate nearly any function it is very difficult to use the model to actually give you the function that is being approximated.
 This means that we cannot distil our model into a function and we are reliant on the model to provide us with the functions output.
 Despite these drawbacks we still believe that a neural net is the right tool for our analysis.

 ### Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)

 In an effort to circumvent the “black box” problem of neural nets where the significance of features is unintelligible we ran our data through other models to get a sense of the importance of the features.
 Using the random forest model we were able to clearly quantify the correlations between our features and the target.
 We found that in the random forest model the feature Solar Zenith Angle was by far the most important.
 The random forest helped us to discover what our seaborn charts and Tableau graphs were visually informing us.

 We built a MLPRegressor model based on its success with accurate predictions for vehicle movement in a chaotic environment.
-We were able to train the model to an R2 test score of 0.976.
+We were able to train the model to an R2 test score of 0.958.
 Incorporating all the database features, it gives our primary model credibility as this second model shows very accurate predictions produced from a different machine learning model.

 After trying these two other models we decided to continue using a neural network as our main model.